Top 6 Best DSLR Cameras for YouTube Vlogging 2019

 Full-Frame is the biggest sensor size.
-This means that they are significantly better in low light—and by low light I’m including indoors during the day—, and they are also able to capture a wider shot without using wide-angle lenses.
+This means that they are significantly better in low light—and by low light, I’m including indoors during the day— they can also achieve a more intense Bokeh effect and they are able to capture a wider frame, like if you were zoomed out.

-The image above shows how much more full-frame cameras are able to capture from the same angle.
-It also makes it obvious why they capture more light, since they’re bigger.
+The image above shows how much more full-frame cameras are able to capture from the same distance and with the same lens in comparison to APS-C size.
+It also makes it obvious why they capture more light since they’re bigger.

-Full-Frames are capable of suppressing Perspective Distortion because they can use tele lens that still capture a wide area thanks to their bigger sensor.
+Full-Frames are capable of suppressing Perspective Distortion because they can use tele lens that still capture a wide area.

 Since they’re better in low light and can use better lenses, they offer the highest quality.
-Colors and sharpness is just on point—and it’s the main reason they cost a lot of money.
+Colors and sharpness are just on point—and it’s the main reason they cost a lot of money.

-APS-C cameras listed here have smaller sensors, but they’re still of good quality.
+APS-C cameras listed here have smaller sensors, but they’re still good.
 In fact, their sensors are larger than any compact or camcorder.

-The most common choice for YouTube is an APS-C DSLR when recording at home, and a good compact camera for traveling and street vlogging.
+The most common choice for YouTube is an APS-C DSLR when recording from home, and a good compact camera for traveling and street vlogs.
 Only the most serious vloggers get a full-frame camera.